-The three associates have also been consolidated at their financial year ends of 31 March 2023 using the equity method as above, which complies with the Code.
-The Council's share of the results is deemed equal to the share of the funding that the Council contributed to each entity.
+The associate has also been consolidated at its financial year end of 31 March 2023 using the equity method as above, which complies with the Code.
+The Council's share of the results is deemed equal to the share of the funding that the Council contributed to the entity.
 In 2022/23 that share was as follows:

-- Strathclyde Partnership for Transport In 2022/23 the Council contributed 4.85% of budgeted operating costs (4.85% in 2021/22) - Strathclyde Concessionary Travel Scheme Joint Committee In 2022/23 the Council contributed 5.61% of estimated operating costs (5.63% in 2021/22) - Dunbartonshire and Argyll and Bute Valuation Joint Board In 2022/23 the Council contributed 27.62% of estimated operating costs (24.38% in 2021/22)
+Dunbartonshire and Argyll and Bute Valuation Joint Board - In 2022/23 the Council contributed 27.62% of estimated operating costs (24.38% in 2021/22)